vcelkamajka/ToolKit/README.md

 **Buffer Calculator:** Used to find the correct molar ratios of [A-] and [HA] with pKa to get the correct buffer pH.
 Can also calculate pH based on the Henderson-Hasselbalch equation.

 **Titration Curve:** Used to read a .csv file of volume and pH - this allows the user then to smooth the curve via a Savitzky-Golay filter or with a spline.
 This then generates a first and second derivative which finds the equivalent point(s).
 If pKa values are known, an ideal species plot can also be made.

+**MiniPy:** Used to perform various statistical tests (t-test, anova, post-hoc...).
+Can also generate distribution plots, box-plots, normality tests, etc.,